Thorfinn (Vinland Saga): Characterization and themes

 Thorfinn's characterization changes once again when ending his time as a slave, and he has a dream involving the creation of a peaceful country.
-This was inspired by an escape from European society, which, as Thorfinn, created chaos and believe there was nothing wrong with their actions.
+This was inspired by an escape from Norse society, which, as Thorfinn states, creates chaos and believe there is nothing wrong with their actions.
 Initially, Thorfinn hates that society but is too weak to change it.
-This leads to how Thorfinn meets Prince Canute, who wants Thorfinn to realize his dream.
-Even though Thorfinn stops being a warrior, he has no right to convict others.
+This leads to Thorfinn's meeting Prince Canute, who wants Thorfinn to realize his dream.
+Even though Thorfinn stops being a warrior, he has no right to condemn others.
 No matter what violent enemy he meets, Thorfinn feels that he has done something worse in the past.
 Yukimura believes this is how Thorfinn should be written.
 Thorfinn's quest for redemption once grown-up is relatable to Yukimura's life due to how he has been focused on his work for two decades.
 Thorfinn was written to be an ideal hero, something that Yukimura finds it hard to write but believes it is his job as a write to give his readers such protagonist.

-With the story taking several dark events, Yukimura believed that the manga would be benefitted by exploring marriages which were arranged by families in the setting.
-In contrast to the traidiion, Thorfinn marries his fellow partner Gudrid out of love.
-Once the series' fourth story arc started, Yukimura reflected on Thorfinn, telling a friend that the protagonist highlights how people can change in contrast to others, such as Thorkell, who do not want to effect such change.
-While Yukimura aims to give the manga a hopeful ending, he finds it challenging to decide on Thorfinn's destiny as the one from history suffered a tragic ending, giving the fictional Thorfinn also an apparent tragedy.
-Once ending it, Yukimura claimed he wrote the manga with the intention to see if Thorfinn managed to become a kind person.
+With the story taking several dark turns, Yukimura believed that the manga would benefit by exploring arranged marriages.
+In contrast to the traidiion, Thorfinn marries Gudrid out of love.
+Once the series's fourth story arc started, Yukimura reflected on Thorfinn, telling a friend that the protagonist highlights how people can change in contrast to others, such as Thorkell, who do not want to change.
+While Yukimura aimed to give the manga a hopeful ending, he found it challenging to decide on Thorfinn's destiny, as the one from history suffered a tragic ending, also giving the fictional Thorfinn an apparent tragedy.
+Yukimura claimed he wrote the manga with the intention to see if Thorfinn managed to become a kind person.

 Yukimura's take on Thorfinn's growth is different from the anime version, as the manga incorporates flashbacks, while the anime shows events in chronological order.
-In episode six, the staff revealed the process of how Thorfinn, in East Anglia, gained the ability to fight, as well as his internal feelings.
+In episode six, the staff revealed the process of how in East Anglia Thorfinn gained the ability to fight, as well as his internal feelings.
 The staff thought the scene showed him truly stepping into the world of battle as part of Askeladd's band, showing his transformation into a warrior.
 Writer Hiroshi Seko enjoyed the first fight between Thorfinn and Thorkell due to how action-packed it was.